My Main Page with Links to My Other

 families and individuals all have important roles; that communities must be more

-than a provider of services.
-Communities must integrate citizens, strong associations,
+than providers of services.
+Communities must integrate citizens,

 citizenship organizations, and self-help societies.

-He argues that a history of associational life should build a climate of trust networks of civic engagement, and enlightened
+A history of associational life should build trust networks for civic engagement and enlightened

 286p (H) 1996